dev-academy-programme/plug-free-money-challenge/README.md

 #### Step Five: Transfer some balance!

 From your `client` directory run the `python client.py transaction` command and follow the prompts.
 If everything went according to plan, you should now be able to run `python client.py balance_query` on your users and see the balance has transferred successfully.

+Congratulations!
+You did it again.
+Another transform.
+Nobody can stop you now.